 Cases involving bicycle accidents can be as complex as traditional motor vehicle accident claims.
 Therefore, it is important to hire an attorney to assist you following a crash.
 Below, we’ll show you what a bike accident attorney can do for you, and you’ll see that it’s quite a few things.

 To help recover compensation for your losses, your attorney may:

-- Investigate the driving history of the alleged at-fault party; and
+- Investigate the driving history of the alleged at-fault party

-Depending on which state in which the accident occurs, the bicyclist could be subject to no-fault insurance law.
-In that instance, personal injury protection, AKA PIP, insurance would pay for initial coverage.
-If the injured cyclist also owns a car, his or her own insurance would be responsible for compensation.
+Depending on the state in which the accident occurs, the bicyclist could be subject to no-fault insurance law.
+In that instance, personal injury protection, aka PIP, insurance would pay for initial coverage.
+If the injured cyclist also owns a car, their own insurance would be responsible for compensation.
 If not, the other party’s insurance would ostensibly pay.
 However, it’s not as easy as it sounds.

 Given the severity of injuries that can result from a collision with a motor vehicle, payment under PIP insurance may not fully cover the cost of your injuries and damage.
 For these individuals, an attorney can:

 If you’re in an at-fault state, an attorney will still be available to help you attempt to get the full amount of compensation you’re owed for your injuries.
-The bicycle accident attorney will hold the other, at-fault party’s insurance company accountable for paying you what you owe.
+The bicycle accident attorney will hold the at-fault party’s insurance company accountable for paying you.

 Having trouble with an insurance company and need an experienced, insistent advocate by your side?
 Contact us today for a free, no-risk case evaluation.

 Bicycle Accident Lawsuits